abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

    >**Note:** Keep a note of the path as it will be required in the preceding steps.

-1. Open a notepad file to create a very basic html file.
-Save it as **Default.htm** and place it in the Physical Path location specified in the Basic Settings.
-For example:
+1. 1.
+Go to the Physical Path location specified in the Basic Settings.
+Copy and paste **iisstart.html** file in the same location.
+Rename the new file to **Default.html**.
+RIght click on Default.html file click on **Open With > Notepad** and paste the below code into the same file and save the file.

     ```
     <html>